Events

 Have you ever asked yourself why “this” is in the Bible?
 Join Dr. Mike Hegeman for a lighthearted look at some of the scriptures that are more puzzling or unusual.
 We’ll focus on the Old Testament on the first Sunday and the New Testament on the second.

-Exploration with Dr. Kyle Jensen
+Exploring Artificial Intelligence with Dr. Kyle Jensen

 Where are we with Artificial Intelligence?